A General Hidden State Random Walk Model for Animal Movement: Conclusion

 \section{Conclusion}

 This paper proposes a multi-state model with a general directional specification to describe the movement of an animal.
 It improves on classical BCRW because it allows the animal to exhibit several movement behaviors.
 It is a general method to determine different behaviors, as it can handle and reveal the response of an animal to an arbitrary number of environmental features.
-The method generalizes the contribution of Langrock et al. (2012) whose statistical model, based on HMMs, does not permit the inclusion of environmental characteristics in the analysis.
+The method generalizes the contribution of (\cite{Langrock2012}) whose statistical model, based on HMMs, only permits the inclusion of one environmental characteristic in the analysis.

-In ecology, the understanding of the interplay between animal movement and habitat heterogeneity, including the characterization of strategies that animals use to locate sites for forage and safety has been a long standing problem (Smith, 1974).
+In ecology, the understanding of the interplay between animal movement and habitat heterogeneity, including the characterization of strategies that animals use to locate sites for forage and safety, has been a long standing problem (\cite{smith}).
 By using recent techniques for the implementation of the EM algorithm in complex settings, we provide new statistical tools to identify these hidden animal behaviors.
-The appeal of these new methods is that they can handle an arbitrary numbers of explanatory variables associated to the animals' environment.
-These explanatory variables can be angles of the directions to environmental features, or continuous variables accounting for a time effect of some habitat characteristics.
-See Rivest et al. (2015) for a more general discussion of single-state angular regression models featuring both angular and continuous explanatory variables.
+The appeal of these new methods is that they can handle an arbitrary number of explanatory variables associated to the animals' environment.
+These explanatory variables can be directions to environmental features, or continuous variables accounting for a time effect of some habitat characteristics.
+See \cite{Rivest2015} for a more general discussion of single-state angular regression models featuring both angular and continuous explanatory variables.

 The directional component of the proposed angular-linear random walk process has several important properties.
 It is based on a sound statistical method to combine an arbitrary number of explanatory variables.
 From a numerical point of view, the M-component of the EM algorithm is simple as it involves the maximization of several convex functions, at least in the Markovian case.
 This is so because of the consensus error specification for the angular part of the model.
 A regression parameter $\kappa$ is easily interpreted as the relative appeal of a particular target when compared to the others.
 The $\kappa$ estimates allow an accurate characterization of the different behavioral modes of an animal, as illustrated in the analysis of the caribou data.